Geodesic completeness, curvature singularities and infinite tidal forces: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have explored the relations among geodesic completeness, curvature singularities and tidal forces.
-Our key finds are as follows:
+Our key findings are as follows:

 We demonstrated that the tidal force experienced by a particle could be extremely large even on the Earth.
 To achieve this, the particle must move non-radially at ultrarelativistic speed.
 This result illustrates that ultrarelativistic particles can amplify the magnitude of gravitational field.
-It may also indicate that the strength of gravitational field is relative and observer dependent.
+We found that the maximum tidal force experienced by a particle is always along the radial direction, regardless of the particle's velocity.
+Moreover, at a fixed particle energy, purely tangential motion produces the largest tidal acceleration.
+For the Schwarzschilds solution, a lower bound on the tidal acceleration has been found, which is proportional to the square root of the the Krestschmann curvature.
+This result shows that while the Lorentz boot effect can make the tidal acceleration arbitrarily large, it cannot make it arbitrarily small in regimes of strong gravity.

 For a class of spherically symmetric spacetimes with metric regular at the origin but harboring curvature singularities, we showed that a particle moving in the radial direction can pass through the origin and endure infinite tidal forces.
 For non-radial motions, by fine-tuning the angular momentum to arbitrarily small values, particles can approach arbitrarily close to the origin, where the tidal forces likewise diverge.
 If a photon travels strictly in the radial direction, its tidal acceleration associated with any deviation vector vanishes at the origin.
 Otherwise, the tidal acceleration for a photon diverges near the origin.